 Carpal Tunnel Syndrome (CTS):

-- Location of Symptoms: CTS primarily affects the wrist and the hand.
-Symptoms typically concentrate in the palm, thumb, index finger, middle finger, and half of the ring finger.
+- Location of Symptoms: The wrist and hand are the main areas affected by CTS.
+Usually, the palm, thumb, index finger, middle finger, and half of the ring finger are the main areas.

 Osteoarthritis of the Hand/Wrist:

-- Joint Stiffness: Osteoarthritis causes stiffness in joints, especially in the morning or after periods of inactivity.
-The stiffness tends to improve with joint movement.
+- Joint Stiffness: Osteoarthritis can result in stiff joints, particularly first thing in the morning or after prolonged periods of inactivity.
+With joint movement, the stiffness usually becomes less severe.

 Carpal tunnel syndrome v/s OA: